SAP-samples/cap-cds-hands-on/exercises/10/README.md

 }
 ```

-There's a lot to unpack here, but first, let's look at the CAP server's log output.
+There's a lot to unpack here, but first, let's look at the CAP server's log
+output.

 👉 Pay attention to the log output from the CAP server when it restarts, where
 you should see that indeed there are two services being served, on two separate
-paths, from the same server base:
+paths, from the same server base (listening on port `4004` on `localhost`):

 ```log
 [cds] - serving Simple {